shakahl/LibreAutomate-C-Sharp/_/Templates/files/Examples/@Triggers and toolbars/Readme.txt

 Add your triggers near the example triggers.
 Delete or comment out unused examples.
 Add/remove toolbars in a similar way.
 Create more "partial" files for toolbars if need.
 After editing project files, click the Run button to restart the script.

+This folder and its missing files are automatically added when you click a T&T menu item.
-To run the script at program startup, add its name in Options -> General -> Run scripts...
+Also it sets to run the script at program startup (Options -> General -> Run scripts...).

 This folder is a script project.
 It is one big script divided into multiple files.
 The script starts in file "Triggers and toolbars".
 It calls function RunTriggersAndToolbars,